 Due to contractual requirements of our clinical site partners, all students must be at least 18 years old by the first day the class meets.
 There are no exceptions to this requirement.

-Have a current CPR card.
-The American Heart Association’s “Healthcare Provider” is the standard in the EMS community.
+The American Heart Association’s “Healthcare Provider” aka "BLS Provider" is the standard in the EMS community.
 This is the only card accepted by the COC EMT Program.

 If you do not have the CPR card, you will need to obtain during the first few weeks of class.
 Online cards are unacceptable.

-Make a copy of your CPR card (both sides) and bring it to class the first day.
+Make a copy of your signed CPR card (both sides) and bring it to class the first day.
 Bring the original CPR card in case of questions.

 Make an appointment for a health clearance physical exam.
 Your health clearance is due with the first few weeks of class.
 The health clearance forms are listed below.
 Please read the forms carefully.
 If you have questions, please ask your instructor on the first day of class, or email the director, firstname.lastname@example.org.